pparasuram/special-topics-labs-quality/README.md

 ## Completing the Assignment

 1. The first part of the lab is to continue what we started in class.
-The [simple.feature](e2e/src/test/resources/edu/cscc/topics/quality/e2e/simple.feature) feature file is missing the [Steps](e2e/src/test/java/edu/cscc/topics/quality/e2e/Steps.java) implementation for the second Scenario (`Using the link on the page`).
-Fill it in and ensure your test succeeds
+The [simple.feature](e2e/src/test/resources/edu/cscc/topics/quality/e2e/simple.feature) feature file is missing the [Steps](e2e/src/test/java/edu/cscc/topics/quality/e2e/Steps.java) implementation for _either_ the second or third Scenario (`Using the link on the page` or `Link navigates to hello subpage`).
+Fill in _either_ of them and ensure your test succeeds.
     1. Cucumber tests are written in `Given`/`When`/`Then` format.
         1. The `Given` steps can be considered to be a "setup" phase, or a set of preconditions.
 For example, if I have a `Given I am on the CSCC homepage` step, I would expect the implementation of that step to navigate the browser to `https://www.cscc.edu/` so the test can proceed.
         1. The `When` steps are the action or functionality being tested.
 For example, `When I click the Submit button` or `When I click the "next" link`.
 These generally direct the browser to do some navigation.